pusher/docs/docs/channels/server_api/terminating-user-connections.md

 {% endsnippets %}
 {% endmethodwrap %}

+>Note that this will only terminate connections that have successfully completed the [user authentication flow](/docs/channels/server_api/authenticating-users).
+Connnections for users subscribed to presence channels but that have not been authenticated via this flow will not be terminated.

 ## Banning users

 As mentioned, the example above only terminates the user's active connections.
 In order to disallow a user to reconnect, your application needs to reject further attempts to authenticate as that user.
 This is easily done, because, as described in the [user authentication documentation](/docs/channels/server_api/authenticating-users), it is your application that is in control of user authentication.
 Therefore, banning a user is a two step process that must be done in your application server.